synchronal/pages/README.md

 This library is tested against the latest 3 major versions of Elixir.

+## Sponsorship 💕

+This library is part of the [Synchronal suite of libraries and tools](https://github.com/synchronal) which includes more than 15 open source Elixir libraries as well as some Rust libraries and tools.

+You can support our open source work by [sponsoring us](https://github.com/sponsors/reflective-dev).
+If you have specific features in mind, bugs you'd like fixed, or new libraries you'd like to see, file an issue or contact us at [contact@reflective.dev](mailto:contact@reflective.dev).

 ## Quick Overview

 ### Interacting With A Web App